 In this program, you will explore theatre within a holistic context of the liberal arts, with an emphasis on developing the whole person rather than a narrow set of skills.
-This degree equips you with a broad range of collaboration, critical thinking and problem solving skills that are desirable in many careers.
-This major combines well with other programs of study for a double major – such as Art, Business, Communication, Dance, Creative Writing, Foreign Languages, Secondary Education, History, Psychology and other disciplines.
+This degree equips you with a broad range of collaboration, critical thinking and problem-solving skills that are desirable in many careers.
+This major combines well with other programs of study for a double major — such as Art, Business, Communication, Dance, Creative Writing, Foreign Languages, Secondary Education, History, Psychology and other disciplines.

 The program’s faculty and staff in the Department of Theatre and Dance are active theatre professionals who work as directors, playwrights, actors, designers, technicians, producers and consultants at professional theatres and in film.
-They actively mentor students in all areas of theatre, both inside of and outside of the classroom.
+They actively mentor students in all areas of theatre, both inside and outside the classroom.

 Employment: Most students start jobs immediately following graduation.
 Employing companies or organizations include:

 - Walt Disney World

 - Tweetsie Railroad

 - The Barter Theatre